Craig-PT/tsgc/README.md

 If you use the `tsgc` package in your research, please cite it as follows:

 Ashby, M., Harvey, A., Kattuman, P., & Thamotheram, C. (2021).
 Forecasting epidemic trajectories: Time Series Growth Curves package `tsgc`.
-Cambridge Working Papers in Economics CWPE2407.
-URL: [https://www.econ.cam.ac.uk/research-files/repec/cam/pdf/cwpe2407.pdf]
+Cambridge Centre for Health Leadership & Enterprise.
+URL: [https://www.jbs.cam.ac.uk/wp-content/uploads/2024/03/cchle-tsgc-paper-2024.pdf]

 ## Acknowledgments